Averroes Ai Automated Visual inspection software

 SPI (Solder Paste Inspection)

-• PCB warpage compensation to ensure accurate readings across the board
+• PCB warpage compensation

-• High-volume SMT lines
+• High-volume SMT environments

 AOI (Automated Optical Inspection)